mtwente/nordatlantisk-ft/README.md

 ## License

-The data in this repository is released under the Creative Commons Attribution 4.0 International (CC BY 4.0) License - see the [LICENSE.md](LICENSE.md) file for details.
+The **data** in this repository is released under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) License – see the [LICENSE CC BY-SA](LICENSE-CCBY-SA.md) file for details.
 By using this data, you agree to give appropriate credit to the original author(s) and to indicate if any modifications have been made.

+The **code** in this repository is released under the GNU Affero General Public License v3.0 – see the [LICENSE-AGPL](LICENSE-AGPL.md) file for details.
+By using this code, you agree to make any modifications available under the same license.